Judges Endorse Efforts of CASA Volunteers

 Hon.
-William A. Thorne Jr.
+William A. Thorne Jr. (retired)

 For more than 30 years—and for hundreds of thousands of children—CASA volunteers have allowed the problems—and the solutions—facing children in foster care to be seen from a fresh perspective, a perspective without caseloads, without institutional limitations and most valuably “through the eyes of the child.”
 Each child, each family has a unique situation, a unique context of surrounding circumstances and people.
 Each family and each child will, while acknowledging many similarities with other families in the system, need an individually tailored plan and dedicated people and services to help them find their way home again.
 A CASA volunteer can be an invaluable part of correctly identifying the problem and correctly identifying the solution.
 Professionals—judges, lawyers, social workers, therapists—cannot do it alone.
 We haven’t so far.
-Instead we need fresh perspective a CASA volunteer can bring.
+Instead we need the fresh perspective a CASA volunteer can bring.

 I have been privileged to have been associated with CASA as a judge, as a trainer, as a board member and as a recruiter.
 It is among the very best efforts I have found to help the children and the community in which we all live.
 Thank you to all the volunteers and staff for helping make the system work—one child at a time.
 You are still part of the solution!